Fundamentals

 Units: 3-0-9

-Introduction to environmental chemistry, focusing on the fate of chemicals in both natural and engineered systems.
+Introduction to environmental chemistry, focusing on the fate and impact of chemicals in both natural and engineered systems.
 Covers equilibrium reactions (e.g., partitioning, dissolution/precipitation, acid-base, redox, metal complexation), and kinetically-controlled reactions (e.g., photolysis, free radical oxidation).
 Specific environmental topics covered include heavy metals in natural waters, drinking water, and soils; biogeochemical cycles; radioactivity in the environment; smog formation; greenhouse gases and climate change; and engineering for the prevention and remediation of pollution.
 Students taking the graduate version complete additional assignments.

 J. Kroll